Geant4/geant4/examples/advanced/fastAerosol/README.txt

    It is recommended to run the test.mac script for a test/sample evaluation.
-This will simulate transport of 50 MeV through an aeorosl (modelled as a fastAerosol object) and save the deposited energy in a detector as a csv file.
+This will simulate transport of 50 MeV through an aerosol (modelled as a fastAerosol object) and save the deposited energy in a detector as a csv file.

    By default, droplets are dynamically populated in the aerosol.
 One